etiur/satmutagenesis/docs/source/simulation.rst

         --hydrogen            leave it to default
-        --consec              Consecutively mutate the PDB file for several rounds --steps STEPS        The number of PELE steps
+        --consec              Consecutively mutate the PDB file for several rounds --steps STEPS        The number of PELE steps --dpi DPI             Set the quality of the plots --box BOX             Set how many data points are used for the boxplot --traj TRAJ           Set how many PDBs are extracted from the trajectories --out OUT             Name of the summary file created at the end of the analysis
+        --plot PLOT       Name of the plots folder --analyse {energy,distance,both}
+                              The metric to measure the improvement of the system --cpus CPUS           Include the number of cpus desired --thres THRES         The threshold for the improvement which will affect what will be included in the summary

 | It has all the required arguments for the classes and functions from the other modules.
 | An example would be: